 For more information and to purchase the download click on www.resonusclassics.com/nieminski-stanford-organ-works.

 - Nieminski is a dependable guide through some of the backwaters of Stanford’s output and his whole programme is a pleasure to listen to.
 (International Record Review)

 - Nieminski's readings are fluent and sympathetic.
 The 'Marcia eroica', Op.
 189 No. 2 has an infectious momentum and the 'Idyll', Op.
 121 No. 2, a sense of gentle poetry.
 (Gramophone)

 - Stanford's mahogany-tinged sonorities and lean, lithe melodies are lent brightness and bite by a highly individual 1913 Brindley and Foster ... with Nieminski's supple, sinewy and sensitive playing perfectly attuned to instrument and music.
 (Choir and Organ)

 - Here's a must for the organ aficionado ...
 Simon's innate musicianship and sensitivity, coupled with his prodigious technique, make this an outstanding contribution to the recorded organ repertoire.
 (Organists' Review)

-- These are sensitive performances, a fine organ – a lovely growly 1913 instrument, restored in 2009 and just right for the music – and good recording quality.
+- These are sensitive performances, a fine organ – a lovely growly 1913 instrument, restored in 2009 and just right for the music.
 (MusicWeb International)